zexlr8er/Wazzal_II/README.md

 ----
 ## Installation
-Repository contains files required to install Wazzal II: The Final Dawn mod for Notrium.
+Repository contains files required to install version 6.0.5 of the Wazzal II: The Final Dawn mod for Notrium.
 To install:

 1. Visit "Releases" and choose latest version: https://github.com/zexlr8er/Wazzal_II/releases
 2. Download as either ".zip" or ".tar.gz" using "Downloads > Source code"